shawn-sandy/shawnsandy-dev/src/posts/code-studio.md

 ---
 title: CodeStudio Extension Pack for VS Code (ver.
 0.8.0)
-subtitle: 'CodeStudio is an extension pack for VSCODE that bundles several extensions for frontend developers into one install.
+subtitle: 'CodeStudio is an extension pack for VSCODE that bundles several extensions (frontend) developers into one install.
 I created this extension for two reasons, the first to teach myself how to, the second, to scratch an itch that I had trying to figure out the quickest to get VSCODE from install to work ready.'
 date: 2021-06-26
 coverImage: ["code-studio.jpg"]
 tags: ['posts']